robOcity/ai-course/resources/resources-students.md

 * [LearnPython.org](https://www.learnpython.org/) - An interactive introduction Python 3 tutorial.
 Like [Python Tutor](http://pythontutor.com/) only with explanations and diagrams.

-* [Let's learn Python 3 in your PJ's](Let's learn Python 3 in your PJ's) - Introductory video tutorial on Python 3 for beginners.
+* [Let's learn Python 3 in your PJ's](https://youtu.be/7t_Zjh1pXgY) - Introductory video tutorial on Python 3 for beginners.

 * [Python 3 Tutorial](https://www.python-course.eu/python3_course.php) - An intermediate tutorial for Python 3

+* [pyvideo](http://pyvideo.org/) - Talks and tutorials from all recent Python conferences.
+A great resource for learning Python.

 * [Think Python](http://greenteapress.com/wp/think-python-2e/) - An excellent introduction to Python3 for beginners that is freely available online, if you like it, consider buying a physical copy.